HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

 ### Create the vault slot

-1. On the subscriber side, log in to HCL DX as an administrator.
+1. On the subscriber server, log in to HCL DX as an administrator.
 2. Navigate to **Administration > Security > Credential Vault**.
 3. Select **Add a vault slot**.
 4. Under **Name**, enter `SyndicationSlot`.